Citizen Science Month: iMapinvasives

 Registration is required.
 This event is virtual.

 Hello!
 I look forward to working with you.
-Please email details about your research question, project, or even a copy of the class assignment with you.
-I can specifically help with library questions related to:
+If you can, please email in advance the details about your research question or project.
+I can specifically help with information questions related to:

 - Physics and Astronomy

-I can meet with you via Zoom/Teams.
-If you prefer to meet f-f, we can meet in a conference room in the Engineering Library and still be socially distanced.
-The Engineering Library is located in G-33 Benedum Hall.
+I can also meet with you via Zoom/Teams.
+If you prefer to meet f-f, we can meet in my office, located in the Engineering Library, located in G-33 Benedum Hall.

 If you can't find a time in my calendar that works for you, please email me to see if we can arrange another time.